Tzu Chi Jing Si Abode

 Tzu Chi Jing Si Abode Introduction

-The Tzu Chi Jing Si Abode was built in the winter of 1969.
-Initially, it occupied an area of over forty pings.
-The land was purchased by the founder Master Cheng Yen's mother, and the construction was carried out in stages.
-At that time, the master and the resident community worked together to create products to pay for the costs, even rolling up their sleeves to join the construction work.
-Over the years, due to the aging of the buildings, leaks, and the needs of the organization, it underwent ten expansions to achieve its current appearance.
-The Jing Si Abode serves as a place for Tzu Chi practitioners to cultivate themselves, emphasizing tranquility and serenity, and is not a typical tourist spot; therefore, there are no signposts.
-Near the 195k mark on Provincial Highway 9, you can locate Guang'an Temple and enter through a small road across from it.
-Proceed approximately 300 meters to the parking lot; after getting off, follow the guide marked by the maple trees, take a right turn, and you will arrive at the destination characterized by gray tiles and white walls.
-The structure of the Jing Si Abode consists, from outside to inside, of: the Main Hall, Guanyin Hall, New Lecture Hall, Monastic Quarters for monks, Quarters for nuns, Dining Hall, Office, Vegetable Garden, and Orchard.
-Visitors can follow the path through the maple trees to reach the park, where they will be greeted by the elegantly simple Main Hall of the Abode.
-In terms of appearance, the roof's inner edge forms a triangular shape supported by a "人" character, while the outer edge of the roof features three groups of circular columns on both the front and sides, symbolizing the Three Treasures.
-The four pillars outside the Main Hall represent the "Four Immeasurable Minds" of loving-kindness, compassion, joy, and equanimity, serving as the best interpretation of Tzu Chi's practice of Buddhism in the human world, wishing for Bodhisattvas to embody in human form and for Buddhist principles to be integrated into daily life.
+The Jing Si Abode of Tzu Chi was established in the winter of 1969.
+Initially covering an area of over forty ping, it was funded by the founder Master Cheng Yen's mother's purchase of the land, which was then constructed in stages.
+At that time, Master Cheng Yen and the residents worked diligently to create products for payment, also rolling up their sleeves to join in the construction work.
+Over the years, due to aging buildings, leaks, or the needs of the organization, it has undergone ten expansions to achieve its current appearance.
+The Jing Si Abode serves as a place for Tzu Chi monastics to practice, emphasizing quietness and tranquility, therefore it is not a typical tourist attraction and does not have signposts.
+Near the 195 km mark on Provincial Highway No. 9, one can see Guang'an Temple, and enter via a small road opposite, continuing for about 300 meters to reach the parking lot.
+After alighting, follow the path through the maple forest, take a right turn and proceed to arrive at the destination with gray tiles and white walls.
+The order of the buildings from outside to inside includes: the Main Hall, Guanyin Hall, New Lecture Hall, Monks' Quarters, Nuns' Quarters, Male Quarters, Dining Hall, Office, Vegetable Garden, and Fruit Orchard.
+Visitors can follow the small path through the maple forest to reach the area, where they will face the elegantly simple Main Hall of the Abode.
+Architecturally, the triangle-shaped support formed by "人" at the inner edge of the roof, with three sets of circular columns at the center and sides of the outer roof, expresses the imagery of the Three Jewels.
+The four main supporting columns outside symbolize the "Four Immeasurable Minds" of compassion, mercy, joy, and equanimity, offering the best explanation of Tzu Chi's practice of Buddha Dharma in the world, wishing for Bodhisattvas to embody in humanity and for Buddha Dharma to be integrated into daily life.